Greenhouse Neutral Programme (2003-2020)

 During the first phase of our Greenhouse Neutral Programme, we reported on our Scope 1 and Scope 2 emissions (heating and power consumption, respectively) as well as a major source of Scope 3 emissions (business travel).

 For the second phase of our Greenhouse Neutral Programme, we have extended the scope of our emissions accounting and reporting: in addition to business travel, this includes use of copy paper, waste generation, water consumption, technical gases and employee commuting.
 With the exception of commuting, we have committed to compensating these emissions, as well.
-In 2018, we bought and retired high-quality Voluntary Emission Reduction certificates (VERs) for a total of 75 794 tonnes of CO2e.
+In 2020 and 2019, we bought and retired high-quality Voluntary Emission Reduction certificates (VERs) for a total of 27 250 and 76 340 tonnes of CO2e, respectively.

 Key elements of phase 2